yuc8939/vs-eclipse/README.md

 # vs-eclipse
 Visual Studio 2019 Eclipse Keymap

+There is no Eclipse keymap in Visual Studio 2019, so I made this repo here with love.

 Eclipse is the first IDE I used.
-Nowadays, even though instead of Eclipse, I am using Intellij IDEA for Java development, but I need Eclipse keymap in every IDE I use.
+Nowadays, although I'm not using Eclipse anymore, (I am currently using Intellij IDEA for Java development, Visual Studio for C++ and VSCode for JavaScript), I have set up Eclipse keymap in every IDE I use.
+My fingers and muscles have memory for this first keymap I have ever used, and I believe that this muscle memory is a source of productivity.

-I couldn't find any plugins for Eclipse keymap in Visual Studio 2019, this repo is here as a consequence.
-Only some very commonly used keys are included.
+Please note that not all keys have been mapped, but only some very commonly used keymaps are included in this repo.
+Issues and Pull Requests are welcome.
 Hope this project helps.